 St. Augustine Gold and Copper Limited ("SAGC" or "the Company") was incorporated in the British Virgin Islands on January 27, 2010.
 The Company is engaged in the business of mineral property exploration; currently, its only activity is the development of the King-king copper-gold property ("King-king" or the "Project").
 The Company is in the process of earning up to a 60% economic interest in the Project from Nationwide Development Corporation ("NADECOR"); however, if the terms of the Project Framework Agreement ("PFA"), as amended in August 2014, are completed, the PFA will supersede this earn-in process.
 The PFA is envisaged to consolidate partner interests into one corporate vehicle, which is the Company.
+The amended PFA's purpose is to restructure and align NADECOR and the Company's financial interests in the Project.
+Upon completion of the amended PFA's terms, it will supersede the MOU and related agreements.

-The Company's operating subsidiaries were formed for the purpose of advancing the Project's large proven and probable mineral reserves containing copper and gold (4.1 billion pounds of contained copper and 7.8 million troy ounces of contained gold).
+The Company's operating subsidiaries were formed for the purpose of advancing the Project's large proven and probable mineral reserves containing copper and gold (4.1 billion pounds of contained copper and 7.8 million troy ounces of contained gold, as documented in the Company's Technical Report)1.
 The Company's objective is to bring the Project into commercial production in a timely and cost effective fashion.
 The costs of financing are being optimized by de-risking and adding value to the Project.
 Management believes that due to past, current and expected strength in the markets for gold and copper, the Project represents an opportunity to generate a superior return on investment for the Company's shareholders.